Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Numerical examples

-where $Y_{eq}(\vect{k}_{eq}) = \max_{t\in[0,10]} \left|U_{eq,top}(\vect X,t)\right|$ is obtained from the linear model Eq.~\eqref{Eq:MDOF_linear}.
-Through the optimization process, the feature space mapping $\vect{\vect\psi}_{\vect z}\equiv y_{eq}(\vect x; \vect{k}_{eq}^*)$ is obtained.
-Subsequently, DR-SM can be used to make predictions.
-Using a training set of $N = 1000$ samples, the stiffnesses are optimized as $\vect{k}_{eq}^*=\{5.62, 6.68, 8.66, 2.98, 1.86\}\times10^4$ kN/m with a correlation of $\rho=0.8159$.
-Figure \ref{Fig_YYscatter_BWFPP} presents the scatter plot of the predicted peak responses compared with the true values.
-Figure \ref{Fig_Ymeanstd_bwFPP} shows the prediction intervals.
-We have observed large variabilities in high peak responses due to the limitation of the linear system.
-The estimated distributions of peak absolute deformation are compared with those obtained from PLoM and MCS in Figure \ref{Fig_pdfcdf_BWFPP}.
+Figure \ref{Fig_YYscatter_BWFPP} presents scatter plots comparing the predicted peak responses with the true values, based on $10^4$ random test samples, for three training dataset sizes: $1000$, $2000$, and $3000$.
+As the size of the training dataset increases, prediction accuracy improves overall.
+Nevertheless, considerable variability persists in the high peak response range, reflecting inherent limitations of the linear system regardless of the training dataset size.
+The accuracy is highest for the largest dataset of $3000$ samples.
+The estimated distributions of peak absolute deformation are compared with those obtained from PLoM and MCS, as well as their relative errors with respect to the MCS reference, in Figure \ref{Fig_pdfcdf_BWFPP}.
+The MCS reference is obtained using $4\times 10^5$ dynamic simulations.
 The results confirm the accuracy of the proposed method.

-A final remark regarding the number of training samples is warranted.
-In the last example, the proposed method requires around $3000$ training samples to achieve a good accuracy in estimating first-passage probabilities down to $10^{-4}$.
+A final remark on training sample requirements is warranted.
+In the last example, the proposed method requires around $3000$ training samples to achieve a good accuracy in estimating first-passage probabilities, although accuracy in the high peak response range remains limited due to the use of a linearized system response in the dimensionality reduction step.
 This might not seem remarkable compared to the efficiency of typical surrogate models in low-dimensional settings.
 Nevertheless, it is essential to recognize that DR-SM functions as a ``conventional" surrogate model, which predicts the output for a specified input.
 This feature enables the possibility to integrate with active learning schemes and multi-fidelity UQ methods, offering a pathway to more efficient surrogate modeling in high-dimensional problems.
+While the current examples focus on numerical studies, we note that the DR-SM model has also been applied to high-fidelity FE models with over 1500 elements and nonlinear hysteretic behavior, demonstrating its practicality for realistic UQ applications involving high-dimensional input \cite{kim2025uncertainty}.